 Through a combination of rigorous academics and real-world work experience, UC Hastings environmental law students address the legal and public policy issues affecting the future of our planet.

-Our San Francisco location is a hub for environmental law practice, with top private and public law firms, state and federal government offices, NGOs just steps away from campus.
+Our San Francisco location is a hub for environmental law practice, with top private and public law firms, state and federal government offices, and NGOs just steps away from campus.
 This area of the law is evolving quickly, creating a strong need for lawyers with on-the-ground experience to help shape policy and ensure that governments, businesses, and private citizens comply with existing environmental laws.

 Students of environmental law are taught by some of the most exciting thought leaders in the field.
 Our core faculty members won the Rutter Award for Outstanding Teaching in 2016 and 2017.
 Professor Dave Owen is a world expert on water law, environmental law, and administrative law, offering students state-of-the-art practical skills in these disciplines.
 Professor David Takacs teaches international environmental law and climate change law, and through his writing and research is helping to create a legal framework for carbon and biodiversity offsets.
 His popular Biodiversity Law class introduces students to an emerging area of the law dealing with how we can (and should) protect endangered life forms through extensive fieldwork.
 Professors Jodi Short and Naomi Roht-Arriaza offer closely-related courses in regulatory compliance and food systems.